johlym/johnathan-org/src/_posts/2016-07-04-attempting-to-stream-a-webcam-to-an-rtmp-server.md

 Nginx will be installed to `/usr/local/nginx`.

-if you plan on running `nginx` from the command line and not `/usr/local/nginx` all the time, you’ll want to create a symbolic link or add the directory to your path.
+if you plan on running `nginx` from the command line and not `/usr/local/nginx` all the time, you'll want to create a symbolic link or add the directory to your path.
 I opted for the link:

 ```
 ln -s /usr/local/nginx/sbin/nginx /usr/bin/nginx